 We don’t just perform, we create.
-And not on paper, but on stage.
-Right in front of the public.
-Improvisation and full of risk glosas, creativity, communication and virtuosity all make each one of our shows a unique spectacle.
+And not on paper, but on stage: right in front of the public — improvisation and full-of-risk embellishments, creativity, communication and virtuosity all make each one of our shows a unique spectacle.

-In April 2009, we captured a recording session on tape from which our two most recent albums were produced: Yr a oydo (2010) (old Spanish for Going by ear) —a disc devoted to improvisation in Renaissance and early baroque music— and our newly released Glosas (2011) —a very personal project which brings together original and unpublished material in the form of new embellishments on Renaissance music.
+In April 2009, we captured a recording session on tape from which our two most recent albums were produced: Yr a oydo (2010) (old Spanish for Going by ear) —a disc devoted to improvisation in Renaissance and early baroque music— and Glosas (2011) —a very personal project which brings together original and unpublished material in the form of new embellishments on Renaissance music.

-More Hispano’s performances have always been warmly received by the public —besides being cellebrated by the specialist press.
+More Hispano’s performances have always been warmly received by the public —besides being celebrated by the specialist press.
 Here are a few quotes:

 —The New York Times, February 17, 2011

 “One of the most original and powerful spectacles on offer from Spanish early music today.”

 “The crowning concert of the entire Festival Oudemuziek Utrecht.
 Their performance brought tears to my eyes from the sheer pleasure and joy at hearing such virtuoso and passionate performing, which had all of the truth and immediacy of a jazz concert.”

 Photo taken during the recording sessions of Yr a oydo (2009)